nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Adding support for programming nRF5340 in SES (versions earlier than v4.40a)
 ============================================================================

-The older versions of the Nordic Edition of |SES| (older than v4.40a) does not include SEGGER J-Link version v6.54c.
+The older versions of the Nordic Edition of |SES| (older than v4.40a) do not include SEGGER J-Link version v6.54c.
 However, this J-Link version is required to program nRF5340 devices.

 To add support for programming nRF5340 in |SES|, complete the following steps: